vivacitylabs/helm-charts/README.md

 <!-- Keep full URL links to repo files because this README syncs from main to gh-pages.  -->
 Chart documentation is available in [jenkins directory](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/README.md).

+### Packaging a new jenkins version

+`helm package charts/jenkins -d docs/` - Create a new helm package `helm repo index .` - Update the repo index

 ## Contributing

 <!-- Keep full URL links to repo files because this README syncs from main to gh-pages.  -->